dougnutz/hoc/Robot/MotorDirectionAndTurns/ReadMe.md

 We will also supply a velocity from 0 to 100.
 This will be the speed of the robot.

+## Let's take a look at the code so far
+Open main.cpp.
+Notice we have constants defined for the motor pins.
+We also have the function prototypes defined. for the Motor_Init, Motor_Stop, Velocity_Controller, and Motors_Set functions.

+As with our last lesson Motor_Init is used to set the motor pins as outputs.
+Motor_Stop is used to stop the motors.

+The new code will be the velocity_controller function and the motors_set function.
+The motors_set function is used to set the speed and direction of the motors.
+The velocity_controller function is used to calculate the speed and direction of the robot from the angle and velocity inputs.

+Inside the Setup Function we initialize the serial port and call the Motor_Init function.
+We then call the Motor_Stop function to make sure we stop the motors.
+We also added some Searial.println statements to help us debug the code.

 ## Setting Motor Speeds
 The Motors_Set function is designed to control the PWM (Pulse Width Modulation) and direction of four motors.
 The function takes four parameters, each representing the control value for one motor.